MilesCoMedia/PiCam/readme.md

 5. Then configure your Wi-Fi Network's SSID and Password.
 6. Then click 'SAVE' and click 'Write'.
 The Imager will begin to write the OS to the Micro SD card.
 > [!WARNING]
-> DO NOT UNPLUG THE SD CARD OR CLOSE THE IMAGER UNTIL IT INDICATES THE WRITE IS COMPLETE
+> **DO NOT UNPLUG THE SD CARD OR CLOSE THE IMAGER UNTIL IT INDICATES THE WRITE IS COMPLETE, Doing so could corrupt the SD Card.**

 > [!NOTE]
-> You may need to use a MicroSD card adapter to insert the SD Card into your Computer
+> You may need to use a MicroSD card adapter to insert the SD Card into your Computer.

-> [!NOTE]
+> [!IMPORTANT]
-> Your Micro SD Card may display as 'Generic Media Device (capacity'.
-To ensure you are selecting the right storage device, compare the storage capacity on the SD Card to what is displayed
+> Your Micro SD Card may display as 'Generic Media Device (CAPACITY e.g 64GB)'.
+To ensure you are selecting the right storage device, compare the storage capacity on the SD Card to what is displayed.

 **1B**
 > You may need to use a MicroSD card adapter to insert the SD Card into your Computer